 When I think of summer desserts, my mind goes to bright, fruity, and light recipes.

-Summer is the perfect time to take advantage of all the amazing fruits that are in season and create a colorful and appealing dish that is bursting with flavor.
+Summer is the perfect time to take advantage of all the fantastic fresh fruits that are in season.

 The first time I had key lime pie was in a bar, at sunset, in Key West.
 So it holds a special place in my heart.

-I love the addition of brown sugar into the graham cracker base here for a deeper flavor.
+I love the addition of brown sugar into the Graham Cracker crust here for a deeper flavor.